michaelbarone/cc3/docs/README.md

 Copy the section of `cursor_setting.md` into your cursor settings User Rules section and customize as needed

-Copy and rename the `.cursorrules.example` into the root directory as `.cursorrules`.  customize as needed

-- .cursorrules are deprecated and this will be updated soon.

 NOTE: to prevent cursor IDE from changing or possibly disabling triggers of rules, update your user settings .json file with this to disable the built in mdc editor:
 JSON Configuration: